Aurele-B/Cellects/doc/advanced/outputs.md

 <!-- START_Graph -->
 ## Graph of the specimen(s) (or network):
-Compute the geometrical graph describing the specimen as it is detected with the current parameters.
-Cellects compute the graph of each frame on the skeleton of the largest connected component.
-If the user also ask Cellects to detect a network inside the specimen(s), the graph will be computed on this detected network.
-The graph is saved as two .csv files:
+Compute a geometrical graph describing the specimen based on current detection parameters.
+Cellects generates this graph using the skeleton of the largest connected component per frame.
+If network detection is enabled, it will be computed on the detected network instead.
+The output includes:
-- One for the vertices containing their coordinates (t, y, x), their id, whether they are tips, whether they are part of the specimen area at the beginning of the video, and whether they are part of a small cluster of vertices.
+- A .csv file for vertices with coordinates (t, y, x), IDs, tip status, part of the specimen's initial position, connection status with other vertices.
-- One for the edges containing their id, the id of their two vertices, their lengths, their average width and intensity.
+- A .csv file for edges with IDs, vertex pairs, lengths, average width, and intensity.
 NB:
-- Depending on the number of frames, these files may take a lot a memory.
+- These files may consume significant memory depending on the total frame count.
-- Selecting both network and graph detection is only useful for organisms having a distinguishable network within their main body (e.g. Physarum polycephalum)
+- Network and graph detection together are relevant only for organisms with a distinct internal network (e.g., *Physarum polycephalum*).

 <!-- END_Graph -->